SamyBchaalia/portfolio-update/README.md

 - 🚫 **Lint-staged** - Run linters on staged Git files
 - 🗂 **Organized Project Structure** for scalability
 - ✅ **Strict Mode Enabled** for TypeScript and React

+## ✨ Key Features

+- 🔗 **URL Shortening**: Effortlessly shorten long URLs for easier sharing.
+- 🖼️ **Link Preview**: Automatically generate preview images for shared links.
+- 📱 **QR Code Generation**: Generate QR codes for quick access to shortened URLs.
+- 🎨 **Customizable QR Codes**: Customize QR code colors to match your brand or preferences.
+- 📊 **Click Tracking**: Monitor the number of clicks for each shortened link to gain insights.

 ## 📜 Requirements